Mwajiduddin/osticket-prereqs/README.md

-After that go to C:\inetpub\wwwroot\osTicket\include and rename the "ost-sampleconfig.php" to "ost-config.php".
-Then right click on that file, go to Properties, select "Advanced" in the "Security" tab, click on "Disable Inheritance" -> "Remove all inherited permissions from this object", click on "Add" -> "Select a principal", type in "everyone" in the box, click on "Check Names" and OK.
+After that go to C:\inetpub\wwwroot\osTicket\include, rename the "ost-sampleconfig.php" to "ost-config.php".
+Then right click on that file, go to Properties, select "Advanced" in the "Security" tab, click on "Disable Inheritance" -> "Remove all inherited permissions from this object", click on "Add" -> "Select a principal", type in "everyone" in the box, click "Check Names" and OK.
 Tick the box "Full Control" then hit "Apply" and OK.

 <p align="center">
 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/e21.png" />